 Now for the recipe for this Indian snack mix, Chivda.
 This one's a winner.

-- 1 leaves sprig of curry cut into thin ribbons.
-An easy way to do this is to stack the leaves on top of each other and then cut them into ribbons., about 12 leaves
+- 1 sprig curry leaves (cut into thin ribbons.
+An easy way to do this is to stack the leaves on top of each other and then cut them into ribbons., about 12 leaves)

 - Salt to taste

 - Place the rice crispies in a large dish and microwave on high for 30 seconds.
 Stir the rice crispies and microwave 30 more seconds.
 Don't let them go any longer because they will burn.
 This technique makes the rice crispies really crisp and you don't have to fry them in a ton of oil, as was traditionally done.